 How Often Should Fire Extinguishers Be Inspected?

 Fire extinguishers are vital in our defense against small fires, and ensuring they are always in working order is crucial.
-Regular inspection, testing, and maintenance (ITM) protocols are essential for reliable and effective fire extinguisher performance.
+Regular inspection, testing, and maintenance (ITM) protocols are essential for reliable and effective fire extinguisher services performance.
 This article will delve into the requirements outlined in NFPA 10, the Standard on the Installation of Portable Fire Extinguishers, which provides guidelines to ensure your extinguisher is ready for fire protection.

 NFPA 10 Requirements: The NFPA 10 standard divides its requirements into three sections: inspection, maintenance check, and testing.
 Each section addresses specific procedures, qualifications, frequency, and recordkeeping, as follows: